influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/alertmanager.md

 withPortName(portName)
 ```

-Port name used for the pods and governing service.
-This defaults to web
+"Port name used for the pods and governing service.
+This defaults to web"

 ### fn spec.withPriorityClassName